Kairos Award Winners

 2004 Jenny Edbauer: "Stupid Undergrounds: I Found It on the Street"

-These three awards, presented annually at C&W since 2001, carry a $500 award and are generously sponsored by Bedford/St. Martins.
+These three awards have been presented annually at C&W since 2001.
 (In some years, only two awards were presented.)

 2015: Beth Hewett (Research), Traci Gardner (Teaching), The Writing Studies Tree — Jill Belli, Amanda Licastro, & Ben Miller (Service)